Ottowl/Ottowl/README.md

 <h2 align="left">Hi 👋!
-My name is Ottowl and I'm a Computer Science Student, from Poços de Caldas - Mg - Brazil</h2>
+My name is Ottowl and I'm a Computer Science Student, from Brazil</h2>

 ###